coke5151/manual-mmdm/.github/README.md

 3. Ensure GitHub token permissions are set correctly
 4. Make sure your `build.py` script works on all platforms
 5. For ARM64 builds, verify your dependencies support ARM architecture
 6. For Universal macOS builds, verify your code is compatible with both Intel and Apple Silicon
+7. For macOS builds, watch for framework symbolic link errors in the logs
+8. For Linux builds, verify the correct system dependencies are installed (package names may change between Ubuntu versions)